For information about the FDA Egg Safety Rule for producers with 3,000-49,000 laying hens, click here.

 The California Animal Health and Food Safety (CAHFS) Laboratory System is the backbone of California's warning system that helps to protect the health of California's livestock and poultry.
 CAHFS serves the people of California by safeguarding the public health with rapid and reliable diagnoses for animal diseases affecting humans.
 CAHFS operates in partnership with the CDFA, UC Davis, California, veterinarians, and livestock and poultry producers.

-CAHFS will be open but will have limited services on Friday, March 28, 2014 in observance of Cesar Chavez day Please contact your laboratory to plan your testing needs accordingly.
+In observance of Cesar Chavez Day, CAHFS will be open, but will have limited services available on Friday, March 25, 2016.
+Please contact your laboratory to plan your testing needs accordingly.